Bankruptcy: Means Test

 How the the “substantial abuse” test to prevents Chapter 7 even if you “pass” the means test (or even if it doesn’t apply).

-The means test is full of ridiculous results and unexpected problems.
+The means test fails with ridiculous results and unexpected problems.

-I’ve personally, through extensive pre-bankruptcy filing, filed an individual who made over $100,000 a year in a chapter 7, and it was approved with no problems whatsoever.
+I’ve personally, through extensive pre-bankruptcy filing, filed an individual who made over $100,000 a year in a chapter 7.
+The court approved it with no problems whatsoever.

 I’ve also seen people who pass the means test – folks with very limited income – be forced to file a Chapter 13 bankruptcy by the United States Trustee’s Office even though the amount paid to creditors was less than five cents on the dollar.